 chucklefucks trying to get me VNC‘d, but that seems to have been all.
 I even attempted some limited form of reconciliation whilst sharing an unrelated article on the 20th.
 Presumably, as that post was set to private, the

 small but vocal minority never saw it.
-The LGBTQ+ Association don’t seem to have been too fussed about the article at this point, describing it as
+The LGBTQ+ Association, for their part, don’t seem to have been too fussed about the article at this point, describing it as

 some interesting publicity.

 The following week, things kicked up a notch.
-The CCO: LGBTQ+ at the time sent a letter to the Pendle College JCR Exec., of which I was a member, via our then-VP (Welfare).
+The CCO: LGBTQ+ at the time sent a letter to the Pendle College JCR Exec., of which I was a member, via our then-VP (Welfare).6Update 2020-07-04: Bizarrely enough, the then-VP (Welfare) has somehow become a close friend, which has continued post-uni; we were certainly not pals at this point.
 The undated letter stated that

-a member of [the] JCR [sic3Technically correct, as all undergraduate members of a college are members of that college’s JCR, but I presume they were specifically referring to my memebership of the Exec..] wrote an article slandering a campaign the LGBTQ+ association was running [and which] also contained transphobia.
+a member of [the] JCR [sic7Technically correct, as all undergraduate members of a college are members of that college’s JCR, but I presume they were specifically referring to my memebership of the Exec.] wrote an article slandering a campaign the LGBTQ+ association was running [and which] also contained transphobia.
 The letter went on to state that the CCO, who was also

 a trans student and a member of Pendle college, felt that